Rehabilitation

 CDCR Secretary Kathleen Allison, upper left, signs an MOU with UC Irvine Chancellor Howard Gillman.
 At the bottom of the screen is Keramet Reiter, an Associate Professor for UCI’s Department of Criminology, Law & Society and School of Law.

-Incarcerated students who meet requirements can earn B.A. in sociology
+Incarcerated students who meet requirements can earn BA

 “Expanding access to a UC education through LIFTED is an investment in the future of incarcerated people, preparing them to re-enter society and become productive citizens,” UC Irvine Chancellor Howard Gillman said.
-“At least 95 percent of all prisoners will eventually be released, and higher education is one of the most effective interventions for reducing recidivism.
+“At least 95 percent of all prisoners will eventually be released.
+Higher education is one of the most effective interventions for reducing recidivism.
 Receiving a bachelor’s degree can help transform lives and communities.”

-“Our goal is to ensure that the people in our custody get skills, tools and resources to prepare them for life on the outside,” said CDCR Secretary Kathleen Allison.
-“I am a firm believer that a college education can make a huge difference in a person’s life, and I am committed to expanding educational opportunities across our system.
-I want to thank the University of California, Irvine, for this partnership and for their commitment to offer a new path for our incarcerated population.”
+“Our goal is to ensure people in our custody get skills, tools and resources to prepare them for life outside,” said CDCR Secretary Kathleen Allison.
+“I am a firm believer that a college education can make a huge difference in a person’s life.
+We are committed to expanding educational opportunities across our system.
+I want to thank UCI for their commitment to offer a new path for our incarcerated population.”

-The plan calls for UCI faculty to deliver required and elective courses at RJD, enabling the first cohort of LIFTED students to graduate with a bachelor’s degree in sociology in 2024.
+The plan calls for UCI to deliver required and elective courses at RJD, graduating the first cohort in 2024.
 The program will also serve as a proof of concept for a model that is replicable and scalable for other community colleges in the state, UC campuses and CDCR prisons.

 “This historic collaboration will lay the foundation for a new way of lowering recidivism rates, advancing diversity, equity and inclusion, and moving us one step closer to the dream of allowing ‘anyone from anywhere’ to educate themselves into a better life, as promised by California’s Master Plan,” Gillman said.